Microcracks in rock: Evolution

 After failure, the overall microcrack density increases near the fault and decreases rapidly away from the fault.
 In addition, the density of transgranular cracks increases near the fault, whereas the density of grain boundary cracks is lower.
 Connecting locally dense crack regions, crack arrays, and grain boundary eventually forms a macrocrack.

-Before forming a fault, there is a fracture process zone (FPZ).
+Before forming a fault, there is a fracture process zone.
 It is a region of microcracks near the tip of a rock failure.
 It is associated with the crack localization and related to energy dissipation.
 The size of a fracture process zone is related to the specimen size.
 The larger the specimen size, the large the size of the fracture process zone.
 This relationship no longer exists when the specimen size is larger than a certain size.

 The heterogeneity of rock makes the microcracking behavior much more complicated than other simple materials.
 Factors controlling microcracking behavior still have been identified and studied: